bb88-bb8/Soft-Focus-Effect-Post-Production/readme.md

 ``pip install -r requirement.txt``

 ## Instruction
 To run the program, run ``python3 main.py``, then you will see the GUI, and you can choose any RGB image you want.
-If there is any error right after you select the image, please ensure that the image you chose is a three-channel image, not a four-channel (some PNG images might contain a transparent channel) or one-channel (B&W image).
+If there is any error right after you select the image, please ensure that the image you chose is a three-channel image, not a four-channel (some PNG images might contain a transparent channel) nor one-channel (B&W image).

 ## Demo
 Click Select File to choose the desired image to generate a soft-focus effect.